ircam-ismm/webaudio-tutorials/basics/oscillators-and-audio-files.md

 // pick the context current time in seconds const now = audioContext.currentTime;
-env.gain.setValueAtTime(0, now); // create an automation point env.gain.linearRampToValueAtTime(1, now + 0.01) // ramp to 1 in 10ms
+env.gain.setValueAtTime(0, now); // create an automation point env.gain.linearRampToValueAtTime(1, now + 0.01) // ramp to 1 in 10 ms
-env.gain.linearRampToValueAtTime(0, now + 1) // ramp to 0 in 1000ms
+env.gain.linearRampToValueAtTime(0, now + 1) // ramp to 0 in 1 sec
 ```

 Then let's modify how the graph is created to pipe the oscillator into the envelop before sending it to destination: